jwasowski/NAI-Voice-bot/README.md

 | `How tall is president of Poland?`  |
 | `What is best in life?`  |

-and there are two keywords (commands) to shutdown script:
+and there are two spoken keywords (commands) to shutdown script:

 | Keyword |
 | ------------- |